2 min read

 You’ll be talking to people… a lot.
 If you’re not good at chatting to potential clients, writing copy, drafting proposals, preparing great reports and working closely with clients, your business won’t fulfil its potential.

-The best SEPs are confident in being clear, effective verbal and written communicators.
+The best consultants are confident in being clear and effective verbal and written communicators.

-People are hiring you to take their problems away, because they don’t have the time, expertise or skills required to do it.
+People are hiring you to remove their problems because they don’t have the time, expertise or skills required to do it.

-These problems are going to be complex - otherwise they’d already be solved.
+These problems will be complex - otherwise, they’d already be solved.
 You’ll spend most of your time taking initiative, digging deeper and finding solutions, so having the ability to think critically and creatively is vital.

 4. Organisation